Political positions of Noam Chomsky: Freedom of speech

 Chomsky has taken strong stands against censorship and for freedom of speech, even for views he personally condemns.
 He has stated that "with regard to freedom of speech there are basically two positions: you defend it vigorously for views you hate, or you reject it and prefer Stalinist/fascist standards".

-Views on globalization
+Globalization

 Chomsky made early efforts to critically analyze globalization.
 He summarized the process with the phrase "old wine, new bottles", maintaining that the motive of the elites is the same as always: they seek to isolate the general population from important decision-making processes, the difference being that the centers of power are now transnational corporations and supranational banks.
 Chomsky argues that transnational corporate power is "developing its own governing institutions" reflective of their global reach.